JieRong1992/ProgrammingPractice/README.md

 # ProgrammingPractice
-Recorded some exerices from cc150 and somewhere else
+Recorded some exerices using python from cc150 and somewhere else